jaredhanson/auth0-findidp-action/README.md

 will often federate with a corporate IDP, but require administrative configuration before doing so.

-This project continues to effort to push identifier first flows as far as possible, in an attempt to achive both maximum usability and maximum security.
+This project continues the effort to push identifier first flows as far as possible, in an attempt to achive both maximum usability and maximum security.
 It runs as an Auth0 Action, so the flow can be deployed by any application using Auth0 for authentication.